bernhardAxonIvy/doc/source/engine-guide/integration/cluster/load-balancer.rst

 HAProxy is a free, fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
-It is very easy to setup and also offers a Docker image that only needs minimal configuration.
+It is very easy to set up and also offers a Docker image that needs only minimal configuration.

-We provide a :link-url:`sample on GitHub <docker-scaling-haproxy>` how to setup an
-|ivy-engine| Cluster using HAProxy as the load balancer within docker-compose.
+We provide a :link-url:`sample on GitHub <docker-scaling-haproxy>` how to setup a |ivy-engine| Cluster using HAProxy as the load balancer within docker-compose.

 NGINX
 -----

-NGINX is a free, open source HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server with load balancing features.
+NGINX is a free, open source HTTP web server, which serves as a reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server and offers load balancing features.
 It also offers a Docker image with minimal configuration needs.

-We provide a :link-url:`sample on GitHub <docker-scaling-nginx>` on how to setup an
-|ivy-engine| Cluster using NGINX as the load balancer within docker-compose.
+We provide a :link-url:`sample on GitHub <docker-scaling-nginx>` on how to setup a |ivy-engine| Cluster using NGINX as the load balancer within docker-compose.